Knowledgeable In-Context Tuning: Exploring and Exploiting Factual Knowledge for In-Context Learning: Conclusion

 \section{Conclusion}

-In this paper, we explore and exploit \emph{factual knowledge} in ICL, such as inherent knowledge learned in LLMs, relevant knowledge derived from the selected training examples, and knowledge biases in prediction.
-We propose a novel Knowledgeable In-Context Tuning ({\model}) framework to further improve the performance of ICL by fully exploiting factual knowledge in the procedures of pre-training, prompting, and prediction.
-Extensive experiments illustrate that each technique substantially achieves improvements and outperforms the strong baselines over classification and question answering tasks.
-In the future, we will 1) explore the reasoning and interpretability of knowledge in ICL, and 2) extend our works to other LLMs.
+In this paper, we investigate and harness \emph{factual knowledge} in ICL, including inherent knowledge embedded in LLMs, pertinent knowledge derived from selected training examples, and knowledge biases affecting predictions.
+We introduce a novel Knowledgeable In-Context Tuning (\textbf{KICT}) framework to further enhance ICL performance by comprehensively exploiting factual knowledge throughout the processes of pre-training, prompting, and prediction.
+Experiments demonstrate that each introduced technique significantly improves upon strong baselines across classification and question-answering tasks.
+Future work will focuses on 1) exploring the reasoning capabilities and interpretability of knowledge within ICL, and 2) extending our approach to encoder-decoder models.